nimbix/jardoc/docs/apps_tutorial.md

 :~$
 ```

-Now login to docker hub registry, using your credentials (or login to your private registry if not using docker, command may varie):
+Now login to docker hub registry, using your credentials (or login to your private registry if not using docker, command may vary):

 ```
 :~$ docker login